-The prequel to Hallie Alexander’s steamy Sons of Neptune series introduces readers to a band of heroic rebels at the brink of the American Revolution.
+This is a prequel to Hallie Alexander’s Sons of Neptune series set at the brink of the American Revolution.

 What are the odds Lydia Allyn gives Daniel Greene, the man who broke her heart, a second chance when he stumbles upon her at the Merriwether Ball?
 About as good as her Royal officer father has of catching him in the act of smuggling that very same night.
 Which is to say, they both catch him, but only one can keep him.